longshorej/vapor/README.md

 Vapor is an all-in-one metric collection and visualization system.
 Its main feature is simplicity -- no persistence, a simple protocol, and a limited conceptual model.
 Metrics are kept in memory and dropped after a configurable period of time.

-It's currently very minimal and contains the minimal amount of features necessary to aid in monitoring a UDP-based audio system I'm developing.
+It's currently very minimal and contains the minimal amount of features necessary to aid in monitoring a UDP-based audio system I'm developing for use at the Longshore household.
 More to come as needed.

 ## Terminology